chase4926/PirateRPG/designdoc.md

       Modify Ship => Shows your ships, and upon choosing one, you enter a menu for refitting your ship Cancel => Returns to the previous menu / Exits out of the docking options
   ## Combat ##
-    One move can be used per turn
+    The player with the higher ship speed attacks first One move can be used per turn
     If a skill would put the player over 100 fatigue, the skill cannot be used 10 fatigue lost per turn